 People living with epilepsy face unique challenges when it comes to finding and maintaining stable and fulfilling careers.
-Our Career Navigator helps connect individuals living with seizures with job opportunities to make it easier to live and work independently, regardless of their diagnosis.
+Our Career Navigator helps connect individuals living with seizures with job opportunities to make it easier to live and work independently.

 For People Living with Epilepsy

 Our mission is to give individuals living with epilepsy the tools and resources they need to find the right careers to match their needs and lifestyles.
 Through our Career Navigator, people with epilepsy can prepare for a career with the following resources:

 - Vocational Evaluation – interview, assessment of skills, and evaluation of work history and career goals

 - Individual Job Placement – resume and cover letter assistance, job leads and referrals, interview skills

 - Job Retention – employee assistance and job coaching

 - Disclosure, Accommodations, ADA – advice and counsel on your rights, seizure action plans